karies/karies.github.io/_posts/2020-09-19-pi-watchdog.markdown

 At home I have a [Raspberry Pi Zero](https://www.raspberrypi.org/products/raspberry-pi-zero/) that needs entertainment.
 It's watching our home network devices (WiFi, VOIP / SIP = FritzBox, [vdr](https://www.vdr-portal.de/), fiber internet connection), and reports anything broken on its [simple LED display](https://shop.pimoroni.com/products/scroll-phat-hd?variant=2380803866634).
+Since then, family tells me "the phone is down!" instead of the too generic "I cannot call grand-pa!" (phone? internet?) and I can quickly - often remotely - repair what's necessary.

-It also reports incoming calls visually over that display - great if your phone supports silent night mode: you see if someone is calling, without the kids complaining that they woke up by the phone ringing!
+It also reports incoming calls visually over that display.
+That's super useful if your phone supports silent night mode: you see if someone is calling, without the kids complaining that they woke up by the phone ringing!

 Code is here: [pistatescrollhd](https://github.com/karies/pistatescrollhd)